 For the bakery café the client needed detailed drawings of the counter and back bar, banquette bench seat and two self-serve stations.
 With the client's long term goal of opening future locations, the joinery detail drawings were not only needed for this current site but also important for future builders and joiners to work from - creating a common design thread between each site and the overall brand identity.

-To maximise storage on the ground floor (i.e. public access floor) I designed the banquette bench seat to have push-front drawers built into it to store extra consumables like take-away boxes, cutlery and sugar sachets etc. Customers hardly notice them, and staff has easy access to top up these items before opening or after closing time.
+To maximise storage on the ground floor (i.e. public access floor) I designed the banquette bench seat to have push-front drawers built into it to store extra consumables like take-away boxes, cutlery and sugar sachets etc. Customers hardly notice them, and staff have easy access to top up these items before opening the café, or after closing time.

 The self-serve station by the entrance has built-in waste and mixed recycling bin chutes - not only super practical for a food and beverage space but having these designed into the station unit keeps the interior looking tidy.
 There's no after-thought with a plastic bin awkwardly shoved in a corner by the door!

-Alongside the detailed drawings, I produced 3D visuals for the client so they could fully understand what the finished interior would look like (keeping scrolling down to have a look these).
+Alongside the detailed drawings, I produced 3D visuals for the client so they could fully understand what the finished interior would look like (keep scrolling down to have a look these).

-3D visuals aren't always needed in an interior design project, but they can be super helpful for trades people to see what you want the outcome to be from them, for use in landlord packages, and even for using on your small business' social media channels to get customer excitement going during the build and lead up to the (re)opening of your site.
+3D visuals aren't always needed in an interior design project, but they can be super helpful for trades people to see what you want the outcome to be from them, for use in landlord packages, and even for using on your independent business social media channels to get customer excitement going during the build and lead up to the (re)opening of your site.

 I also spent a lot of time with the client developing the materials board, ensuring they were happy with all the proposed samples - seeing samples in person is something I always highly recommend before ordering anything, as colours, textures and scale of patterns etc can vary so much from the online images!